- Gartner is extremely powerful and has a corrupt business model where Gartner never declares its conflicts of interest.

 Gartner’s Network Effect

-With Gartner’s size, the number of areas covered, and the number of analysts that it can bring to these different topic areas, it is easy to see why Gartner is the largest organization in the world dedicated to the analysis of software.
+With Gartner’s size, the number of areas covered, and the number of analysts it can bring to these different topic areas, it is easy to see why Gartner is the largest organization dedicated to the analysis of software.
 This type of scale provides significant advantages, including a large customer base that allows for a high number of return surveys, even if the percentage of participation is not very high on any one survey.
 This gets to an important point: a significant portion of Gartner’s competitive position is based on its interaction with an extensive network of software vendors and buyers.
-The system results in a comprehensive database of individuals to which Gartner analysts can reach out when they are researching topics.
-This database—as well as the relationships that are developed through constant interaction with the people that make up this database—is by itself a significant percentage of Gartner’s value as a company.
+The system results in a comprehensive database of individuals to which Gartner analysts can reach out when researching topics.
+This database—as well as the relationships developed through constant interaction with the people that make up this database—is a significant percentage of Gartner’s value as a company.
 Referred to as a “network economy of scale” or “network effect,” an example is explained in the Wikipedia quote below:

 “Many websites also feature a network effect.
 One example is web marketplaces and exchanges, in that the value of the marketplace to a new user is proportional to the number of other users in the market.
 For example, eBay would not be a particularly useful site if auctions were not competitive.
 However, as the number of users grows on eBay, auctions grow more competitive, pushing up the prices of bids on items.”